 Surprisingly, many corner showers have thin glass to keep up with the “saving space” theme.
 Thankfully, the designers of the Dreamline Enigma have created a glass thick enough so that you don’t have to worry about breakage.

 With stainless steel add-ons and a stain resistant coating, you won’t have any trouble cleaning this shower.
 This is one of the main reasons I recommend this shower over any, besides the size of course.
-Measuring in at 36” by 72.5” by 79”, the Dreamline Enigma is huge compared to many corner models but is still narrow enough that it won’t take up too much volume.
+Measuring in at 60 inches, the Enigma is huge compared to many corner models but is still narrow enough that it won’t take up too much actual square footage

 A con that I can see with this shower is the fact that it is large.
 Many corner showers are for “smaller” homes.
 Although, its design makes up for it in other areas.
 This shower is also very distinct looking, so it’s easy for it not to match the rest of your bathroom fixtures.

-In the medium price range compared to the other showers on our list, the Sanibel is a curved shower that has a futuristic appearance.
-This shower takes from our first, being frameless, but has a better way of doing so.
-Using stainless steel fixtures, the Sanibel is highly minimalistic with futuristic shaping.
+In the medium price range compared to the other showers on our list, the Steam Planet model has a traditional steam shower appearance.
+This shower takes from our first, being completely unique in the industry, but has a better way of doing so.
+Using stainless steel fixture and combining it with traditional looks, the Steam Planet model is highly minimalistic with modern amenities included.
 It has plenty of space to move around in, despite being curved.
 Fantastic features of this corner shower unit include:

 Corner Shower Stall Door Opens to 35 inches